Living in Grenada: Detailed Advice for American Expats

 The island’s infrastructure, including roads, utilities, and healthcare facilities, can vary in quality.
 The island has one of the Caribbean’s best healthcare systems, but occasional power outages and water shortages in certain areas are not uncommon.
 While Grenada offers a relatively safe environment compared to other islands in the Caribbean, the island suffers from some instances of petty crime.

 Moving from the USA to the radiant island of Grenada is an exciting change for many Americans.
-Besides the country’s natural beauty, a warm climate without Caribbean hurricanes offers a welcome respite, attracting US expats seeking permanent residency in a predictable and stable Caribbean environment.
+In addition to the country’s natural beauty and warm climate, the stable Caribbean environment attracts US expats seeking permanent residency abroad.

 Additionally, moving to Grenada can reduce tax through the US Foreign Earned Income Exclusion, as Grenada does not levy worldwide income tax or wealth, capital gains, and inheritance tax.

-Moreover, Americans relocating to Grenada choose the Grenada citizenship by investment program, which provides a straightforward pathway to citizenship and a Grenada passport through investment in the country’s economy.
+Moreover, Americans relocating to Grenada choose the Grenada citizenship by investment program, which provides a straightforward pathway to citizenship and a Caribbean passport through investment and access to all Grenada passport visa free countries.

 Scroll to Top